datastax/cassandra-data-migrator/README.md

 - Supports migration/validation from and to [Azure Cosmos Cassandra](https://learn.microsoft.com/en-us/azure/cosmos-db/cassandra)
 - Validate migration accuracy and performance using a smaller randomized data-set
 - Supports adding custom fixed `writetime`

+# Known Limitations
+- This tool does not migrate `ttl` & `writetime` at the field-level (for optimization reasons).
+It instead finds the field with the highest `ttl` & the field with the highest `writetime` within an `origin` row and uses those values on the entire `target` row.

 # Building Jar for local development
 1. Clone this repo